geosoft-as/glm/README.md

 * Extend license period
 * Change feature set
-* Remove license when client doesn't pay
 * Change from evaluation to production license
+* Remove license on missing payments
 * etc.

 Note that GLM does not support floating licenses.